WilliamJudge94/crystal_simulation/docs/installation.rst

 .. code:: bash

+    # Command to be run in terminal
     pip install ovito

 .. note::

-    The atomic positions recieved from the Ovito API may not be the same as the x, y, z positions written in the file.
+    The atomic positions returned from the Ovito API may not be the same as the x, y, z positions written in the file.
     Special interpreters are used in Ovitio to retrieve true atomic position according to all parameters specialized parameters dictated by the file type.
+These returned x, y, z positions should match the atomic position in the Ovito Visualization GUI.

 PYNX